shanzi/autoHEADER/README.md

 ## Install

-To install you can just clone or download the source code and put extract to your `.vim` folder.
+To install you can just clone or download the source code and extract into your `.vim` folder.
 But the recommended way to install autoHEADER is through [vundle](https://github.com/gmarik/vundle).
 Just add the following line into your `.vimrc` :